johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 This functionality is available and enabled by the tools and infrastructure that make up the Plutus Platform. *Alonzo* enhanced Shelley’s basic multi-signature (multisig) scripting language with a rigorous methodology based on formal methods and verification.
 For more sophisticated and secure scripting capabilities, Multisig was updated into the Plutus Core language.[^51] *Alonzo* enables this through extended unspent transaction output (eUTXO) accounting.
 More on this later.

 *Alonzo* was named after Alonzo Church (1903-95).
 Church was a logician and mathematician who worked on logic and the foundations of theoretical computer science in the US.
-He is also recognized for establishing lambda calculus, a formal system that may be used to argue that the Entscheidungsproblem is unsolvable.
-Later, when working with Alan Turing, they realized that the lambda calculus and the Turing machine had equivalent capabilities, displaying numerous mechanical computing processes.
+He is also recognized for establishing lambda calculus,[^52] a formal system that may be used to argue that the Entscheidungsproblem[^53] is unsolvable.
+Later, when working with Alan Turing, they realized that the lambda calculus and the Turing machine[^54] had equivalent capabilities, displaying numerous mechanical computing processes.
 Plutus Core (Cardano’s smart contract language) is a variant of lambda calculus, which is one of the reasons for naming the smart contract upgrade after Church.

 **Vasil**

 Named after a Bulgarian mathematician Vasil Dabov, who was also a Cardano community member, the Vasil hard fork in Sept 2022 brought five key features to boost performance.
 These were mainly focused on Plutus V2 after CIPs (Cardano Improvement Proposal) were submitted by the community.
 CIP-31 (Reference Inputs), CIP-32 (Inline Datums), CIP-33 (Reference Scripts), CIP-40 (Collateral Outputs), and diffusion pipelining are discussed later.

 The terminology and the use of the same terms in different contexts can get quite confusing.
-Fear not, as there is page the documentation explaining the difference between an ‘era’ and a ‘phase’, and how a ‘hard fork’ differs from an ‘intra-era hard fork’.
+Fear not, as there is page the documentation[^55] explaining the difference between an ‘era’ and a ‘phase’, and how a ‘hard fork’ differs from an ‘intra-era hard fork’.
 Starting with Alonzo, the ‘ledger eras’ are named after mathematicians and computer scientists, kind of like the hurricane naming system but in alphabetical ordering.
 The release dates are named in honor of Cardano community members.

 ![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/eras.png "Cardano Eras")